-- local, state, national or international economic conditions, including market disruptions caused by regional concerns, political upheaval, sovereign debt crises and other factors; - lack of liquidity inherent in the nature of the asset; - reliance on tenants/operators/managers to operate their businesses in a sufficient manner and in compliance with their contractual arrangements with the Fund; - ability and cost to replace a tenant/operator/manager upon default; - property management decisions; - property location and conditions; - property operating costs, including insurance premiums, real estate taxes and maintenance costs; - competition from comparable properties; - the occupancy rate of, and the rental rates charged at, the properties; - the ability to collect on a timely basis all rent; - the effects of any bankruptcies or insolvencies; - changes in interest rates and in the availability, cost and terms of mortgage financing; - changes in governmental rules, regulations and fiscal policies; - cost of compliance with applicable federal, state, and local laws and regulations; - acts of nature, including earthquakes, hurricanes and other natural disasters: - the potential for uninsured or underinsured property losses; and - other factors which are beyond the Fund's control.
+- local, state, national or international economic conditions, including market disruptions caused by regional concerns, political upheaval, sovereign debt crises and other factors; - lack of liquidity inherent in the nature of the asset; - reliance on tenants/operators/managers to operate their businesses in a sufficient manner and in compliance with their contractual arrangements with the Fund; - ability and cost to replace a tenant/operator/manager upon default; - property management decisions; - property location and conditions; - property operating costs, including insurance premiums, real estate taxes and maintenance costs; - competition from comparable properties; - the occupancy rate of, and the rental rates charged at, the properties; - the ability to collect on a timely basis all rent; - the effects of any bankruptcies or insolvencies; - changes in interest rates and in the availability, cost and terms of mortgage financing; - changes in governmental rules, regulations and fiscal policies; - cost of compliance with applicable federal, state, and local laws and regulations; - acts of nature, including earthquakes, hurricanes and other natural disasters; - the potential for uninsured or underinsured property losses; and - other factors which are beyond the Fund's control.

 Market Disruptions Risk.
-The Fund is subject to investment and operational risks associated with financial, economic and other global market developments and disruptions, including those arising from war, military conflicts, terrorism, social unrest, recessions, supply chain disruptions, market manipulation, government interventions, defaults and shutdowns, political changes or diplomatic developments, public health emergencies (such as the spread of infectious diseases, pandemics and epidemics), bank failures and natural/environmental disasters, which can all negatively impact the securities markets, interest rates, auctions, secondary trading, ratings, credit risk, inflation, deflation and other factors relating to the Fund's investments or the Investment Manager's operations and the value of an investment in the Fund, its distributions and its returns.
+The Fund is subject to investment and operational risks associated with financial, economic and other global market developments and disruptions, including those arising from war, military conflicts, terrorism, social unrest, recessions, supply chain disruptions, market manipulation, government interventions, defaults and shutdowns, political changes or diplomatic developments, public health emergencies (such as the spread of infectious diseases, pandemics and epidemics), bank failures, natural/environmental disasters, climate-change and climate related events, which can all negatively impact the securities markets, interest rates, auctions, secondary trading, ratings, credit risk, inflation, deflation and other factors relating to the Fund's investments or the Investment Manager's operations and the value of an investment in the Fund, its distributions and its returns.
 These events can also impair the technology and other operational systems upon which the Fund's service providers, including PIMCO as the Fund's investment adviser, rely, and could otherwise disrupt the Fund's service providers' ability to fulfill their obligations to the Fund.

 Commercial Real Estate Industry Risk.
 The Fund's business and operations are dependent on the commercial real estate industry generally, which in turn is dependent upon broad economic conditions.
-Challenging economic and financial market conditions may cause the Fund to experience an increase in the number of commercial real estate investments that result in losses, including delinquencies, non-performing assets and a decrease in the value of the property or, in the case of traded real estate-related securities, collateral which secures its investments, all of which could adversely affect the Fund's results of operations.
+Challenging economic and financial market conditions may cause the Fund to experience an increase in the number of private commercial real estate investments that result in losses, including delinquencies, non-performing assets and a decrease in the value of the property or, in the case of real estate debt and traded real estate-related securities, collateral which secures its investments, all of which could adversely affect the Fund's results of operations.
+The Fund may need to establish significant provisions for losses or impairment, and be forced to sell assets at undesirable prices, which may result in the Fund's NAV declining and the Fund incurring substantial losses.